Rating Certificate Application

 • Boat Contact Information

-• Due to privacy laws US Sailing cannot pre-populate personal contact information at this time.
+• Due to privacy laws, US Sailing is unable to pre-populate personal contact information at this time.

-• In order to obtain a certificate the owner of the boat must have a valid US Sailing Membership.
-Owners must be a current member of US Sailing for a rating certificate to remain valid.
-If you are not a member or need to renew your membership please click here to apply for membership.
-If you have any questions please call 401-342-7953.
+• To obtain a certificate, the boat owner must have a valid US Sailing membership.
+A current membership is required for the rating certificate to remain valid.
+If you are not a member or need to renew your membership, please click here to apply.
+If you have any questions, please contact the Offshore Office at Offshore@USSailing.org.

 • Boat Information